2025 Public Health Law Conference Sessions

 • Elizabeth Platt, J.D., M.A., Director of Research and Operations, Center for Public Health Law Research, Temple University

-• Elizabeth Van Nostrand, Associate Professor, Temple University College of Public Health
+• Elizabeth Van Nostrand, J.D., Associate Professor, Temple University College of Public Health

 Beyond Legislation: Litigation, Rulemaking, and Policy Implementation to Promote Health Equity